2i2c-org/team-compass/projects/managed-hubs/incidents.md

 (incidents:postmortem-timeline)=
 ### Writing an incident timeline

 Below are some tips and crucial information that is needed for a useful and thorough incident timeline.
+You can see examples of previous incident reports at the [2i2c-org/incident-reports](https://github.com/2i2c-org/incident-reports/tree/main/reports) repository.

-% TODO: Add example incident reports for reference when they exist The timeline should include:
+The timeline should include:

 1. The beginning of the impact.